fanart-tv/fanartwiki/docs/ImageTypes/TV/hdtvlogo.md

 #### **Rules Synopsis**

-* Image Size 800 x 310px
+* Image Size 800 x 310px.
-* Centered aligned both vertically and horizontally
+* Centered aligned both vertically and horizontally.
-* 10px gutter, this means the actual image is a maximum of 780px by 290px and any dropshadow/outerglow can go into the gutter, but the image may not
+* 10px gutter, this means the actual image is a maximum of 780px by 290px and any dropshadow/outerglow can go into the gutter, but the image may not.
-* Always fill as much width/height as possible
+* Always fill as much width/height as possible.
+* No cropping of logos, shadows, or glows.
-* Logos need to be visible on all kinds of backgrounds
+* Logos need to be visible on all kinds of backgrounds.
-* Try to go with the lighter color version of a logo since 90% of skins are dark
+* Try to go with the lighter color version of a logo since 90% of skins are dark.
 * Logo color should be authentic to the original logo.
 If the original logo has a dark color, a white version is allowed.
 * No taglines, actor, director or studio.
-Just the title of the show
+Just the title of the show.
 * A limit of 4 logos per TV show per user.

 ---